-Checking glucose tolerance in pregnancy is very important, as it helps prevent a number of undesirable consequences, including the birth of a large fetus or prenatal complications.
-The second name of the glucose tolerance test is the O’Sullivan Test, after the scientist who invented it.
-As such, there is no alternative to GTT with similar efficacy, but different techniques are occasionally used.
+Checking glucose tolerance during pregnancy is very important, as it helps prevent a number of undesirable outcomes, including the birth of a large fetus or prenatal complications.
+Another name for the glucose tolerance test is the ‘O’Sullivan Test’ after the scientist who invented it.
+There is no alternative to the GTT with similar efficiency, although occasionally different methodologies are used.

 Glucose tolerance during pregnancy